 (Hordeum vulgare); 6-rowed; Heritage - Centennial; Landrace; Hulled; Awned; Fall-planted

 A landrace originally collected in the spring of 1910 in Tiflis, Caucasus near Tbilisi Georgia, Black Russian Barley is historically grown as a winter feed grain for horses.
-With its awns and black hulls, Black Russian Barley is highly ornamental.
+Plants tiller productively and tolerate moderate weed pressure.
+Straw is strong.
+With its awns, black hulls, and purple tinged stalks, Black Russian Barley is highly ornamental.

 Please use the drop-down menu to select between packet sizes, minimum: